-One Basho haiku on war, SUMMER GRASSES, is among his most famous, yet many more insights appear in his renku.
-May these 23 works on war or peace become resources in the struggle for Peace.
+One Basho haiku on war, SUMMER GRASSES, is among his most famous, yet many more Basho visions of war and peace appear in his renku.
+May these 23 works become resources in the struggle for Peace.

 Before the paddies receive rice-seedlings, the farmer with horse or ox pulling the plow goes up one row and down the next, breaking up the clumps of earth and raking the mud smooth.
 Would that each man forego ambition leading to war, and instead ‘plow a small field’ so the women and children may go and return in peace.